egepancaroglu/Restaurant-Recommendation-API/README.md

 There are several ways to run a Spring Boot application on your local machine.
 You can use anyone.

-- 'docker-compose up --build' (Recommended, Docker required)
+- If you dont have RabbitMQ, Solr, PostgreSQL, MongoDB or zipkin on your locally.
+You must build the docker-compose.yml for creating containers. 'docker-compose up --build' (Recommended, Docker required).

 - You can execute the main methods sequencly by main methods classes from your IDE.
   - 1. You must start service-registry for all services registering him.